codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 **enabled**                TRUE                   TRUE / FALSE               Enable or disable migrations.
 **path**                   'Database/Migrations/' None                       The path to your migrations folder.
 **table**                  migrations             None                       The table name for storing the schema version number.
+**timestampFormat**        'Y-m-d-His_'                                      The format to use for timestamps when creating a migration.
 ========================== ====================== ========================== =============================================================

 ***************